 People online have asked me, “Why do you give away your doll clothes patterns?
 Why not sell them instead?”

 First, when I die and meet my maker (hopefully quite some time from now), I want to leave behind a significant legacy: an online free-access library of doll clothes patterns to fit dolls of many shapes and sizes, and knowledge of how to sew doll clothes that will inspire creativity in others for many generations to come.

-Third, sales of my books and creative projects (see my TpT store and Etsy store) help provide me with more free time to keep creating more resources for this website’s growing library of free patterns and tutorials.
+Third, sales of my books and my creative projects (see my TpT store and Etsy store) help provide me with enough money and free time to keep creating more resources for this website’s growing library of free patterns and tutorials.

 And that’s why I give my doll clothes patterns away for free.
 By offering my patterns for free, people keep coming back to this website–and sending their friends and family to visit this website–which in turn, generates more funding for the charity work I do and the free patterns I make.

 In 2020, ChellyWood.com earned $1280.00 from ads on this site and (less so) from ads on my YouTube channel.
 In April of 2021, I will be donating $128.00 to Family Promise of North Idaho.
 Full Disclosure: The Family Promise of North Idaho is managed by my sister-in-law, Cindy Wood.
 Due to the coronavirus pandemic, I struggled to find a charity that was actively involved in helping kids and families (other than the local food bank, which I already donate to anyway), so I decided to donate to Family Promise.
 During the pandemic, my sister-in-law worked super hard trying to find safe habitations for the homeless families that are housed by this amazing program.
 It wasn’t easy because even churches were closed… So I decided her charity deserves the money this year, more than any other I can think of!
 Click here to learn how you can help Family Promise.